Golden Horde: Toqta–Nogai conflict (1291–1299)

 Coinage of Töde Möngke (Mengu).
 AH 679–687 AD 1280–1287 Qrim (Crimea) mint.

 Nogai's daughter married a son of Kublai's niece, Kelmish, who was wife of a Qongirat general of the Golden Horde.
 Nogai was angry with Kelmish's family because her Buddhist son despised his Muslim daughter.
 For this reason, he demanded Toqta send Kelmish's husband to him.
 Nogai's independent actions relating to Russian affairs and foreign merchants had already irritated Toqta.
 Toqta thus refused and declared war on Nogai.
 Toqta was defeated in their first battle.
 Nogai's army turned their attention to Caffa and Soldaia, looting both cities.
 Within two years, Toqta returned and killed Nogai in 1299 at the Kagamlik, near the Dnieper.
 Toqta had his son stationed troops in Saqchi and along the Danube as far as the Iron Gate.
 Nogai's son Chaka of Bulgaria, first escaped to the Alans, and then Bulgaria where he briefly ruled as emperor before he was murdered by Theodore Svetoslav on the orders of Toqta.

-After Mengu-Timur died, rulers of the Golden Horde withdrew their support from Kaidu, the head of the House of Ögedei.
-Kaidu tried to restore his influence in the Golden Horde by sponsoring his own candidate Kobeleg against Bayan, Khan of the White Horde.
+After Mengu-Timur died, the rulers of the Golden Horde withdrew their support from Kaidu, the head of the House of Ögedei.
+Kaidu tried to restore his influence in the Golden Horde by sponsoring his own candidate Kobeleg against Bayan, the khan of the White Horde.
 After taking military support from Toqta, Bayan asked help from the Yuan dynasty and the Ilkhanate to organize a unified attack on the Chagatai Khanate under the leadership of Kaidu and his second-in-command Duwa.
 However, the Yuan court was unable to send quick military support.